baato/BaatoSwift/README.md

-## Baato Swift Library {docsify-ignore}
+# Baato Swift Library

 <div style="max-width:600px;">

-The Baato Swift library makes it easy to integrate the Baato API into existing Android projects.
+The Baato Swift library makes it easy to integrate the [Baato](https://baato.io) API into existing Android projects.

 This library is available as a CocoaPod.
 To integrate BaatoSwift to your project, add the following to your Podfile: